LukasWoodtli/WebPage/content/seven_concurrency_models.md

 *"whenever we need to coordinate modifications of multiple values we can either use multiple refs and coordinate access to them with transactions or collect those values together into a compound data structure stored in a single atom"*

-*"Experienced Clojure programmers tend to find that atoms suffice for most problems, as the language’s functional nature leads to minimal use of mutable data"*
+*"Experienced Clojure programmers tend to find that atoms suffice for most problems, as the language's functional nature leads to minimal use of mutable data"*

 #### What Is Loop/Recur?